A strong US dollar means you'll save money on conch fritters in Cozumel.

 "When you leave the country you can exchange your money abroad or back home.
 If you are lucky, the price of your money will have gone up."—Sara

-"Make sure you keep a tight hold on all of your money, passport, and other important belongings, no matter where you many find yourself abroad."—AaronTrue or False: Franklin was born in poverty and through his entire life never knew wealth.
-Click Ben's head for the answer.FALSE: Franklin said, "Having emerged from the poverty and obscurity in which I was born and bred, into a state of affluence."
+"Make sure you keep a tight hold on all of your money, passport, and other important belongings, no matter where you many find yourself abroad."—AaronTrue or False: Franklin was in his early 20s when he took his first job as a printer.
+Click Ben's head for the answer.FALSE: At age 12, Franklin learned the printing trade from his brother James.
+After helping James compose pamphlets and set type, which was grueling work, Franklin would sell their products in the streets.